5 Common Pests Found in Hotels and What You Can Do to Prevent them

 Phorid_Fly

 Small flies (small fruit, dark-eyed fruit fly, phorid fly) are found where there is wet organic material.
-Areas may include: spaces with poor sanitation, drains, grease traps, deteriorating tile or epoxy floors, garbage disposal units, poorly sealed counter tops, dumpster compactors, and beverage serving areas.
+Areas may include: spaces with poor sanitation, drains, grease traps, deteriorating tile or epoxy floors, garbage disposal units, poorly sealed countertops, dumpster compactors, and beverage serving areas.

 Prevention Tips for Small Flies

 • Use fans to help dry floors in kitchens and food serving areas where moisture may accumulate.
 Flies can breed in organic material deposits in floor cracks.
-High pressure washing and caustic cleaners can deteriorate tile grout and epoxy floors providing areas where organic material and moisture can sit.
-Floor repair is ultimately the required fix but drying floors can be helpful in the interim.
+High-pressure washing and caustic cleaners can deteriorate tile grout and epoxy floors, providing areas where organic material and moisture can sit.
+Floor repair is ultimately the required fix, but drying floors can be helpful in the interim.

 • Pick up floor mats in kitchens to help permit drying after cleaning.